SolomonGithu/object-detection-and-vlm-description/README.md

 In [main.py](python/main.py), `vlm_prompting_label` defines the class which when detected will trigger the VLM to be loaded and prompted with a text defined by `vlm_prompt`.
 To reduce computational data, a frame is first resized before passing it to the SmolVLM-256M model.
 In a Vision-Language Model (VLM), a prompt consists of text inputs and visual inputs (such as images or video frames).
 These are then converted into tokens which are numerical chunks of data that the AI processes.

-3. Afterwards, On your personal computer, use SCP, VS Code's remote SSH extension or software such as WinSCP to copy the repo to the `/home/arduino/ArduinoApps/` folder on your UNO Q. Once this is completed, open App Lab and you should see the application listed in the 'My Apps' section.
+3. Afterwards, On your personal computer, use SCP, VS Code's remote SSH extension or software such as WinSCP to copy the updated repo to the `/home/arduino/ArduinoApps/` folder on your UNO Q. Once this is completed, open App Lab and you should see the application listed in the 'My Apps' section.

 ![My Apps](assets/docs_assets/my-apps.png)